top of page

 Why the name?

-"Mystrikism" is a portmanteau, blending "Mystery" with "Metric," representing a unique juxtaposition to our worldview.
+"Mystrikism" is a portmanteau, a blend of two words into one, in this case combining "Mystery" with "Metric," representing a unique juxtaposition to our worldview.
 While "mystery" suggests the unknown, ineffable, or unexplainable, "metric" denotes measurement, quantification, and logical methods of understanding.
 Thus, "Mystrikism" signifies an endeavour to apply measurable and analytical methods to uncover the unknown aspects of reality while holding in reverence the profound mystery for what remains yet to be discovered.

 Ocean Road